 \section{Introduction}

 Tolerating Byzantine failures plays a major role in designing modern reliable distributed systems, and in particular blockchains.
-Unfortunately, tolerating Byzantine failures is expensive in terms of both message complexity~\cite{dolev1985bounds} and latency~\cite{abraham2021good,guo2023tetrabft} as well as the number of replicas required~\cite{pease1980reaching,lynch1986easy,dwork1988consensus}.
+Unfortunately, tolerating Byzantine failures is expensive in terms of message complexity~\cite{dolev1985bounds}, latency~\cite{abraham2021good,guo2023tetrabft}, and the number of replicas required~\cite{pease1980reaching,lynch1986easy,dwork1988consensus}.
 Recent advances in secure hardware technologies, such as Intel SGX or ARM TrustZone, offer an opportunity to substantially reduce these costs by placing the program's code and a portion of its state in a secure enclave known as a \emph{Trusted Execution Environments (TEE)}.
-Additionally, applications can use integrity metadata stored inside the enclave to detect any runtime alterations to state stored outside of its protection domain.
+Applications can furthermore detect any runtime alterations to the state stored outside the enclave using integrity metadata stored inside it.
 These mechanisms together can then be used to convert Byzantine failures to simple crash or omission failures, which are less expensive to tolerate~\cite{veronese2013efficient,liu2019fastbft,behl2017hybrids,DBLP:conf/ccs/0005DNRZ22}.

 However, a TEE is a not a panacea, because the protection it offers only applies during program execution.
 Once power is switched off, the non-volatile portion of the program state becomes vulnerable to tampering by an attacker.
 To address this, hardware manufacturers provide a \emph{sealing} mechanism~\cite{costan2016intel} that allows programs to encrypt a portion of their state using a device-specific key before storing it in non-volatile storage.
 When the machine restarts, the TEE can check whether the sealed state was indeed written by it in the past.
 However, it cannot determine whether this state is the most recent version.
 This limitation makes TEE-based systems vulnerable to \emph{rollback} attacks where the sealed state is undetectably replaced with an older version~\cite{203712,strackx2016ariadne,brandenburger2017rollback,DBLP:conf/ccs/0005DNRZ22,DBLP:conf/ndss/DinisD023}.